splashdot/splashdot.github.io/sload/index.md

 ```

 In this instance, only certain special characters are replaced.
 The two variables are parameters, then passed to `cmd`, that copy the legitimate executables of bitsadmin and wscript to the directory where the malware installs itself into, and rename them with hardcoded strings.
-The same happened with powershell.exe when it was used to execute malicious.gih.
+The same happened with powershell.exe when it was used to execute malicious.gif.

 Here they are unobfuscated (notice how they are then used with `cmd`):